taih304/Linux-Shell/Application layer/HTTP/README.md

 To return a HTML webpage: ``echo -e " HTTP/1.1 200\r\n\r\n$(cat index.html)" | nc 127.0.0.1 -kl 8000``

-## Examples: Print out the name of the routing perform by a HTTP client
+## HTTP server to print out the name of the routing perform by a HTTP client

 ```sh
 while true;